This page provides a detailed step-by-step guide for working through a complete AseptSoft project — from opening a module to delivering final exports.

 📥 Import from template |

-Load a pre-defined set from a template or previous project |
+Load a pre-defined set from a template or previous project. |

 Tip: Importing from a template is the fastest way to get started if your organization has established standards.